Phrogz/visual-scxml-editor/README.md

 * Export diagram as SVG or PNG
 * Visual editing of custom actions with child elements
 * Visual editing of custom actions derived via XSD
-* Removing last action of onentry/onexit via inspector does not remove empty wrapper

 ## Release Notes